 Are suitable and sufficient portable fire extinguishers in place?
-No If YES, are they subject to an annual maintenance contract?
-Yes No

 If YES, state the name of the contractor and the date of the last inspection visit

 (Guidance indicates that there should be one 9-litre water extinguisher for around each 200 square metres of floor space with a minimum of two per floor.
 Note - a 6-litre hydro-spray or AFFF (Aqueous Film-Forming-Foam) extinguisher will have the same fire extinguishing capacity as 9 litres of water and is only two-thirds the weight making it much easier to lift and use.